GoogleCloudPlatform/ai-platform-samples/.github/pull_request_template.md

+Please open your PR in [vertex-ai-samples](https://github.com/googlecloudplatform/vertex-ai-samples), if your PR creates new content or updates existing content on Vertex AI products.

 Before submitting a Jupyter notebook, follow this mandatory checklist:

 - [ ] Use the [notebook template](https://github.com/GoogleCloudPlatform/ai-platform-samples/blob/master/ai-platform-unified/notebooks/notebook_template.ipynb) as a starting point.